-Community Counseling- 60 credits X 1.5=90 maximum attempted credits Educational Administration- 39 credits X 1.5=58.5 maximum attempted credits Total credit requirements for your major(s) X 1.5= maximum attempted credits
+Community Counseling- 60 credits X 1.5=90 maximum attempted credits Total credit requirements for your major(s) X 1.5= maximum attempted credits

 Please note that the maximum time frame measurement always uses a student's current major(s) credit requirements.
 Students who experienced a change in major(s) may appeal the maximum time frame restriction, as outlined in the Appeals section of this policy.